Cultural depictions of Maximilian I, Holy Roman Emperor: Commemoration

 In 2022, The Hague named a street after him.

 Due to "enormous demand", the exhibition Wir Friedrich III. & Maximilian I. in Admont Abbey, Austria, has been reopened (19 March to 1 November 2022).

 In July, Füssen will organize the Füssen in der Renaissance event to commemorate the golden era under Maximilian, with parades, reenactment and a colloquium named "Füssen in the time of Maximilian" (Füssen zur Zeit Maximilians I.).
-A commemoration board for the emperor (Kaisertafel) will also be erected.
+A commemoration board for the emperor (Kaisertafel) was erectedin 2022.
 In September, Wenzenbach (Regensburg) will commemorate the Battle of Wenzenbach of 1504, one of the last knight battles, with the festival Der letzte Ritter ("The last knight").
-In October, Lindau will commemorate the 600th year of their Old City Hall (Alte Rathaus) and also the Reichstag of 1496 when Maximilian, the court and princes came to the town.
+In October 2022, Lindau commemorated the 600th year of their Old City Hall (Alte Rathaus) and also the Reichstag of 1496 when Maximilian, the court and princes came to the town.

 From October 2022 to April 2023, a great exhibition in Speyer named Die Habsburger im Mittelalter.
-Aufstieg einer Dynastie will trace the rise of the Habsburg dynasty from the time of Rudolf I to its emergence as a European power under Maximilian.
+Aufstieg einer Dynastie traced the rise of the Habsburg dynasty from the time of Rudolf I to its emergence as a European power under Maximilian.